Back

 Q1: How can I make my story more interesting?

-Make sure your characters have clear goals and face challenges.
+To make your story more engaging, make sure your characters have clear goals and face challenges.
 Show how they solve problems and learn along the way.
+Also, include emotions and lessons learned that the readers can relate to.

 Q2: How long should my story be?